SheCodesAustralia/broome/content/html_and_css/3_intro_to_css/4_layout.md

 ![](../../images/layout_update.png)

-{{% notice style="warning" title="NOTE" icon="vial" %}}
+{{% notice style="note" title="NOTE" icon="vial" %}}
 This preview is an example of how it would look with the completion of the challenges.
-To check or compare take a look at the following CSS code.
+To check or compare, take a look at the following CSS code.

 <details>
 <summary><b>CSS Code</b> <-- click to reveal</summary>